Global Education, International Teachers

 Sharing Argentina with Students in the USA

-By Marina Barbeira, a Participate alumna from Buenos Aires, Argentina
+By Marina Barbeira, an ambassador alumna from Buenos Aires, Argentina

 Cultural exchange is a life-changing experience.
 Embedding oneself in another culture enacts two-way change.
 Our alumni are eager advocates of this life-changing opportunity.
 Read this reflection from one of our alumni to learn more about the benefits of cultural exchange.